Set-valued Star-Shaped Risk Measures: Preliminaries

 \subsection{Set-valued risk measures and its acceptance sets}

 Some basic definitions and facts of set-valued risk measures are recalled in this subsection.
-The following definitions and key results about set-valued risk measures and acceptance sets are originated from Hamel and Heyde (\citeyear{2010dualityfor}).
+The following definitions and key results about set-valued risk measures and acceptance sets are originated from \cite{2010dualityfor}.

 More precisely, \textit{a set-valued risk measure} is a mapping $R : L_d^p\to \mathbb{F}_M$ which satisfies the following axioms: \begin{itemize} \item (R1) Cash Additivity : $R(X+u)=R(X)-u$ for any $X\in L_d^p$ and $u \in M$; \item (R2) $L_d^p(K)$-Monotonicity : $X-Y\in L_d^p(K)$ implies $R(X)\supseteq R(Y)$ for any $X, Y\in L_d^p$. \end{itemize}